datazoompuc/datazoom_social_Stata/README_en.md

 <a href="https://github.com/datazoompuc/datazoom_social_Stata"><img src="https://raw.githubusercontent.com/datazoompuc/datazoom_social_stata/master/logo.jpg" align="left" width="100" hspace="10" vspace="6"></a>

 DataZoom Social Stata `datazoom_social` is a package that enables compatibility with microdata from surveys conducted by the Brazilian Institute of Geography and Statistics (IBGE).
-With this package, it is possible to read all household surveys conducted by IBGE: Demographic Census, National Household Sample Survey (PNAD), Monthly Employment Survey (PME), Household Expenditure Survey (POF), and Urban Informal Economy Survey (ECINF).
+With this package, it is possible to read all household surveys conducted by IBGE: Population Census, National Household Sample Survey (PNAD and Continuous PNAD), Monthly Employment Survey (PME), Consumer Expenditure Survey (POF), and Urban Informal Economy Survey (ECINF).

 ## Contents
 1. [Installation](#installation)